rancher/dashboard/docusaurus/docs/extensions/support-matrix.md

 ## Shell support matrix

-The Shell package is the core package that allows for an Extension to incorporate with a Rancher Dashboard.
+The Shell package enables Extensions to integrate with Rancher.
 It's important to know which version of the Shell package is compatible with each Rancher version:

 | | Rancher 2.7.x | Rancher 2.8.x | Rancher 2.9.x |